blackmja/blackmja.github.io/README.md

 ![image 11](11.PNG)
 ---

-## A function to check if the players' color choices match the game's colors.
+## Creation of a function to check if the players' color choices match the game's colors.

 ![image 12](12.PNG)
 ---